-In some countries, particularly European Union countries, the pricing of prescription pharmaceuticals is subject to governmental control.
+In some countries, particularly EU countries and EFTA member states, the pricing of prescription pharmaceuticals is subject to governmental control.
 In these countries, pricing negotiations with governmental authorities can take considerable time (6 to 12 months or longer) after the receipt of marketing approval for a product.
 To obtain reimbursement or pricing approval in some countries, we may be required to conduct a clinical trial that compares the cost effectiveness of our product candidate to other available therapies.
 If reimbursement of our products is unavailable or limited in scope or amount, or if pricing is set at unsatisfactory levels, our prospects for generating revenue outside of the United States, if any, could be adversely affected and our business may suffer.

-If we are unable to establish sales and marketing capabilities or enter into agreements with third parties to market and sell our product candidates, we may be unable to generate product revenue outside of the United States.
+If we are unable to establish sales and marketing capabilities or enter into agreements with third parties to market and sell our product candidates outside the United States, we may be unable to generate product revenue outside of the United States.